-What should I do if I cannot boot my computer from the USB floppy disk drive connected to the computer?
+What should I do if I cannot boot my computer from the external device connected to the computer?

-To boot your computer from the USB floppy disk drive, you need to change the boot device.

-Turn on your computer and press the F11 key when the VAIO logo appears.
+To boot your computer from an external device, for example a USB floppy disk drive or a USB optical disc drive, you need to change the boot device.
+To change the boot device, turn on your computer and press the F11 key when the VAIO logo appears.